 Yet, my own experience has been different.
 I find that students are crying out for guidance and leadership on how to use AI for their lives and careers.
 Moreover, it presents an opportunity to reimagine and reaffirm what a university education means in this new world of generative AI.

-I actively engaged with ChatGPT in a process similar to the one we outline in A Framework for Rethinking Assessments, working in an iterative fashion with this technology to make my assessment stronger.
+I actively engaged with ChatGPT in a process similar to the one we outline in Reimagining Your Assessments in Light of AI, working in an iterative fashion with this technology to make my assessment stronger.